DashInvests/manual/1 - Manual.md

 Many of our investments will evolve out of months or years of conversation with a founder, some of which may have started before the Dash Investment Foundation even existed.
 Yes, it's possible for a love at first sight situation -- but it’s exceedingly unlikely.
 Either way, we’re not sure which will turn out better.
 But would you tell someone on the first date how many times you had to date them before you decided whether to get married?
 It’s fundamentally unpredictable at first, but it does become clear quickly.

 If you’re in a conversation with us, our policy is “do ask, do tell” -- we are happy to share with you our current sense of excitement and timing.
 You might have to make a decision, and we want you to know where we stand.
-If the elevator doors close while we are thinking on it, so be it.
+If the elevator doors close while we are thinking about it, so be it.

 We intend to always give a clear “no” with straightforward reasoning.
 That reasoning, while straightforward, might still be subjective (“we just didn’t get excited about this and we’re not sure why”).